Audace/audace.github.io/_posts/2019-03-15-Engineer-Motivations.md

 ## Great engineers focus on value-maximization

 Great engineers are focused maximizing something of value to them.
-This value is driven by wanting to improve and provide value.
+This value is frequently a desire improve and create an impact.
 This allows them to be fulfilled at various stages of a company's lifecycle.
 Below are some indicators that an engineer is driven by maximizing value.

 **Symptoms**: